JeremyRand/namecoin.org/docs/faq/index.md

 The Namecoin software is used to register names and store associated values in the blockchain, a shared database distributed by p2p in a secure way.
 The software can then be used to query the database and retrieve data.

+### Do I need to back up my wallet?

-Like Bitcoin, the keys are located on your wallet.dat file, you must protect this file by going to > settings > encrypt wallet and making a backup thereafter.
-Close the program and copy your wallet.dat from users/appdata/roaming/namecoin to an usb drive for example.
-Currently it is recommended to backup every 100 transactions or name-operations.
+If you're using Namecoin to register or otherwise own names, or to transfer namecoins, then you do need to periodically back up your wallet.
+Like Bitcoin, your wallet's keys are located in your `wallet.dat` file.
+You should encrypt this file by going to `Settings` > `Encrypt Wallet` and making a backup thereafter.
+Close the Namecoin client and make a backup of your `wallet.dat` file in your Namecoin profile folder.
+(On GNU/Linux, this is usually `~/.namecoin/`; on Windows, it is usually `C:\Users\<Your Username>\AppData\Roaming\Namecoin\`).
+It is currently recommended to back up more often than every 100 transactions (including both currency and name transactions).

+If you are only using Namecoin to look up names (e.g. browsing .bit domains), then you do not need to encrypt or back up your wallet.

 ### How much does it cost to register a domain (a.k.a. a name)?
 The cost includes a network fee and a transaction fee.
 As of 2014-8-01 the network fee is 0.01 NMC and the transaction fee is 0.005 NMC.
 There are plans to make this more dynamic.